A Climate Café® is simple to get started.

 It can be as simple as finding a safe, accessible space where everyone can feel comfortable; putting on the kettle, making a cup of tea or coffee and sitting down to chat.

-We recommend that you work with 2-3 others in your community, who may be connected to different networks – that’s a great way to ensure that your Climate Café® gets going with a diverse range of voices and different perspectives.
+It can help to work with 2-3 others in your community, to coordinate and support your Climate Café®, who may be connected to different networks – that’s a great way to ensure that your Climate Café® gets going with a diverse range of voices and different perspectives.

-Some Climate Cafés® meet in a local Café, if there is a good space and that Café are happy to host a gathering.
+Some Climate Café® spaces meet in a local Café, if that Café are happy to host a gathering with a few tables.
 Others meet in a community space, a community centre, town or church hall where you can bring your own kettle, tea, coffee and biscuits.
 Local government is increasingly seeing the benefit of Climate Cafes® so may offer public spaces, maybe in libraries to meet.
+There are Climate Café® pop ups in museums, theatres, cinemas, arts centres and libraries.

 When choosing your space, consider whether it will be accessible to everyone – check access arrangements; what acoustics are like; will everyone be able to hear each other; can you provide tea and biscuits for free, or get a small donation to buy biscuits and who will tidy up?!